fa-fifi/keycloak_wrapper/README.md

 }
 ```

-To listen to the user authentication stream, you can create a StreamBuilder widget that listens to the `keycloakWrapper.authenticationStream` and navigates the user to the login screen when the stream returns false and redirects the user to the home screen when the login is successful.
+To listen to the user authentication stream, create a StreamBuilder widget that listens to the `keycloakWrapper.authenticationStream` and navigates the user to the login screen when the stream returns false and redirects the user to the home screen when the login is successful.
 Set the initial value of the StreamBuilder widget to `false` to make sure the stream will never return null.

 ```dart
 class MyApp extends StatelessWidget {